scawful/yaze/README.md

 - **yaze**:       Editor Application
 - **yaze_c**:     C Library
 - **yaze_py**:    Python Module
+- **yaze_ext**:   Extensions Library
 - **yaze_test**:  Unit Tests
 - **z3ed**:       Command Line Interface

 Dependencies are included as submodules and will be built automatically.
+For those who want to reduce compile times, consider installing the dependencies on your system.
+See [build-instructions.md](docs/build-instructions.md) for more information.

 ## Documentation